New York Life | October 14, 2022

 Managing the family finances from day to day is hard enough.
 Building up your savings may seem an impossible dream.
 But having an emergency fund provides peace of mind in times of uncertainty.
 Put away what you can, even a little at a time, in an interest-bearing account.
 This should cover the basics in times of need, such as paying the bills during a period of unemployment, or emergency expenses like medical bills, and saves you from using credit cards or accessing your retirement funds.
 The most common advice is to set aside enough to cover three months’ worth of living expenses – or, in times of uncertainty, even more.
 If you own your own business or are an independent contractor, plan on at least six months of living expenses.

-During this period when so many people are having to self-quarantine, your level of ‘non-essential’ spending will be less than normal.
-From drinks out with friends, to vacations, to dining out at restaurants—not to mention the gas in your car to get you there—all of those expenses have likely dropped substantially.
-But now is a good time to have a close look at your spending.
+During this period when so many people are having to more closely monitor expenses and spending, your level of ‘non-essential’ spending might be less than normal.
+From drinks out with friends, to vacations, to dining out at restaurants, some of those expenses might have dropped substantially.
+Now is a good time to have a close look at your spending.
 How many times did you visit that expensive restaurant?
 You spent how much?
 Plan to reduce your spend on these outings in future.
 Perhaps visit that restaurant once a month instead of once a week.
 You never know, it might just make it more special.

 Saving money isn’t just about cutting back your spending!
 Get savvy and you could also cut down your household bills.
 Review all your accounts, from banking to broadband, and see how much you could save.
 For example, could you renegotiate your monthly cell phone bill?
 You could even make a little bonus cash by switching bank accounts, or referring a friend, if a provider is offering a reward scheme.
 Also, see what stores are offering promo deals and money-off coupons.
 Whether you're making a small purchase from a low-cost retailer, or you're spending big dollars at a high-end shop, lots of stores allow you to use a coupon or promo code that'll help you save money on whatever you buy.